History of silk

-Court Ladies Preparing Newly Woven Silk, a Chinese silk painting sucby Emperor Huizong of Song, early 12th century.
+Court Ladies Preparing Newly Woven Silk, a Chinese silk painting by Emperor Huizong of Song, early 12th century.

 The production of silk originated in Neolithic China within the Yangshao culture (4th millennium BCE).
 Though it would later reach other places in the world, the art of silk production remained confined to China until the Silk Road opened at 114 BC.
 Even after trade opened, China maintained a virtual monopoly over silk production for another thousand years.
 The use of silk within China was not confined to clothing alone, and silk was used for a number of applications, such as writing.
 Within clothing, the color of silk worn also held social importance, and formed an important guide of social class during the Tang dynasty of China.

 Silk cultivation had reached Japan by 300 AD, and by 552 AD the Byzantine Empire managed to obtain silkworm eggs and were able to begin silkworm cultivation while the Arabs also started to manufacture silk at around the same time.
 As a result of the spread of sericulture, Chinese silk exports became less important, although they still maintained dominance over the luxury silk market.
 The Crusades brought silk production to Western Europe, in particular to many Italian states, which saw an economic boom exporting silk to the rest of Europe.
 Developments in the manufacturing technique also started to take place during the Middle Ages (5th to 15th centuries) in Europe, with devices such as the spinning wheel first appearing at this time.
 During the 16th century, France joined Italy in developing a successful silk trade, although the efforts of most other nations to develop a silk industry of their own were unsuccessful.

 The Industrial Revolution changed much of Europe's silk industry.
 Due to innovations in the spinning of cotton, cotton became much cheaper to manufacture, leading to cotton production becoming the main focus for many manufacturers, and causing the more costly production of silk to shrink.
 New weaving technologies, however, increased the efficiency of producing silk cloth; among these was the Jacquard loom, developed for the production of highly detailed silks with embroidery-like designs.
 An epidemic of several silkworm diseases at this time caused production to fall, especially in France, where the industry never fully recovered.

 In the 20th century, Japan and China regained their earlier dominant role in silk production, and China is now once again the world's largest producer of silk.
 The rise of new imitation silk fabrics, such as nylon and polyester, has reduced the prevalence of silk throughout the world, being cheaper and easier to care for.
 Silk is now once again thought of as a luxury good, with a greatly reduced importance compared to its historical heyday.